nbeliy/eegBidsCreator/README.md

 - Retrieve and control the information from json file -- **done**
 - Understand the filter
 - Understand the Calibration -- **done**
+- Option to not copy the original data to source
+- Log file is appending, make it rotaing/new?
+- A task given in ini or cli can contain non alphanumeric characters, need to check and produce warning/error
+- Difficult distinguish start of nes bidsifier form end of old